Jay61616/E-Vehicle-DataEngineering-ELT/README.md

-# E-Vehicle-DataEngineering-ELT
+# ⚙️ E-Vehicle-DataEngineering-ELT

 The project starts off with Normalizing the data and creating the tables.
 Next, an empty staging table is created and the cleaning of data is done.
 ELT process is all about pre-processing the raw data prior to loading it to the normalized tables.

+## 📌 Project Summary

+The project is divided into two main phases:

-### Phase 1:
+###🔹Phase 1:
 Normalization was done and tables were divided based on the 3rd Normal form.​

-### Phase 2:
+###🔹Phase 2:
 ELT process opted and cleaning was done in tableau prep and data was inserted into normalized tables.

+## 🧱 Data Normalization
 ## Normalizing the tables:
-Normalization is accomplished by dividing a huge table into smaller, more manageable tables that adhere to specific standards or normal forms.​
+Normalization is the process of structuring data into smaller, manageable tables that follow relational database principles.​
 ![3de3b3d5-8efd-471d-93a6-4f23b436b04f](https://github.com/user-attachments/assets/ef6289c8-ab37-4dc5-a6ef-b8d70d4d36f7)
+Tables like `Vehicle`, `Make`, `Model`, `Transactions`, and `Location` were created to form a relational schema.

-## ELT:
+## 🔁 ELT Workflow

-Moving on with the ELT process includes
-### 1. Creating the Staging Table.
+### 1️⃣ Creating the Staging Table
-   Then Staging tables are created using the query [View Staging Table SQL](Staging_table.sql)
+   The raw CSV data was first loaded into a staging table for preprocessing by the script [Staging Table SQL](Staging_table.sql)
-### 2. Loading the raw data.
+### 2️⃣ Loading the raw data
+   Raw electric vehicle data was loaded into the staging table.
    ![513fd44f-ca6f-43fa-9827-1d4a24e3872c](https://github.com/user-attachments/assets/2004a4ea-9657-4f7e-9ff0-5e0ac8482d6c)
-### 3. Processing data.
+### 3️⃣ Processing data
+   Initial cleaning and filtering was performed using Tableau Prep.
    ![8f3875ad-a102-41c4-bcf5-0c06d7f08f61](https://github.com/user-attachments/assets/550a3e8f-36d7-4aa7-bf24-ed1b34f37aaf)
-### 4. Creating Normalized table.
+### 4️⃣ Creating Normalized table
-   Normalized Tables are created using the query [Normalized Tables Script](Normalized_tables.sql)
+   Normalized tables were created based on the final schema.
+Using the script [Normalized Tables Script](Normalized_tables.sql)
-### 5. Mapping Data to Normalized table.
+### 5️⃣ Mapping Data to Normalized table
-   Mapping is done using the insert command using the query [Insert Script](Insert_data_from_staging.sql)
+   Final transformation: data from the staging table was mapped and inserted into normalized tables using SQL joins.
+Using Script [Insert Script](Insert_data_from_staging.sql)

+## 📁 Folder Structure
+E-Vehicle-DataEngineering-ELT/
+├── data/
+│ └── Electric_Vehicle_Population_Data.csv
+├── sql/
+│ ├── Staging_table.sql
+│ ├── Normalized_tables.sql
+│ └── Insert_data_from_staging.sql
+├── tableau_prep/
+│ └── Flow.tfl
+└── README.md